Business Perspectives for Creative Leaders

 About the program

-“Business Perspectives for Creative Leaders” is a week-long executive education program created exclusively for design professionals, uniquely in partnership with Yale University’s School of Management.
-Taught each summer at the Yale University campus in New Haven, Connecticut and taught by Yale School of Management faculty, regarded as some of the world’s most experienced business scholars, the curriculum features a finely-tuned strategic mix of case studies, lectures, hands-on activities, group work, and team-building exercises to give creative leaders a more complete understanding of business and design.
-Change the trajectory of your career, and transform the way you work with clients.
-Designer as business leader: reinvent your future.
+“Business Perspectives for Creative Leaders” is a week-long executive education program created exclusively for design professionals.
+Uniquely in partnership with Yale University’s School of Management, the program is held each summer at the Yale University campus in New Haven, Connecticut and taught by Yale School of Management faculty, regarded as some of the world’s most experienced business scholars.
+The curriculum features a finely-tuned, strategic mix of case studies, lectures, hands-on activities, group work, and team-building exercises to give creative leaders a more complete understanding of business and design.
+Join us to change the trajectory of your career, and transform the way you work with clients.

 Who should attend